Barack Obama Sr.

 In late 1964, Obama Sr. married Ruth Beatrice Baker, a Jewish-American woman he had met in Massachusetts.
 They had two sons together before separating in 1971 and divorcing in 1973.
 Obama first worked for an oil company, before beginning work as an economist with the Kenyan Ministry of Transport.
-He gained a promotion to senior economic analyst in the Ministry of Finance.
+He was promoted to senior economic analyst in the Ministry of Finance.
 He was among a cadre of young Kenyan men who had been educated in the West in a program supported by Tom Mboya.
 Obama Sr. had conflicts with Kenyan president Jomo Kenyatta, which adversely affected his career.
 He was fired and blacklisted in Kenya, finding it nearly impossible to get a job.
 Obama Sr. was involved in three serious car accidents during his final years; he died as a result of the last one in 1982.